Explore UCD

 How will my Feedback be Delivered?

-Feedback on the assignment is individual via comments in the written work, also on a rubric and also with overall class comments provided.
-Feedback on the end of trimester examination is by request.
+*Feedback on the assignment and clinical examination is via rubric and also with overall class comments provided.

 *Computed tomography for technologists: a comprehensive text / Lois E. Romans. eBook | Wolters Kluwer | 2019 | 2nd edition.